Military history of Germany: Middle Ages

 The Holy Roman Empire of the German Nation (also referred as the First German Empire) emerged from the kingdom in the eastern part of Francia called Carolingian Empire at the time (first polity of Germany) in 962 after its division between the grandchildren of Charlemagne in the Treaty of Verdun of 843, and lasted almost a millennium until its dissolution in 1806.
 It was never a unitary state; from the beginning it was made up of many ethnicities and languages and would at its height comprise territories ranging from eastern France to northern Italy.
 Its unifying characteristic was its Carolingian heritage and strong religious connotations, its claim to "German-ness" the ethnicity of most of its subjects and rulers.

 The military history of Germany during the Middle Ages was full of siege warfare and the technological changes that come from fighting that kind of war.
 From the creation of the First German Empire in 843 until the creation of the printing press by Johannes Gutenberg, the middles ages were fought in similar fashion to those of ancient times.
 Many changes were made due to the use of siege warfare and new military technologies.

 Siege warfare

 During the Middle Ages, siege warfare was the primary way in which war was fought and territory taken through conquest.
-There were field battles fought, in which they employed a phalanx formation similar to what would have been studied in Vegetius’ De re militari.
+There were field battles fought, in which they employed a phalanx formation similar to what would have been studied in Vegetius' De re militari.
 However, the vast majority of battles were fought in defense of or the attempt to take fortifications.
 The men required to partake in a siege came from different areas of society.
-There were some nobles, some knights, the kings personal men, as well as the vast majority being peasant farmers conscripted into fighting.
+There were some nobles, some knights, the king's personal men, as well as the vast majority being peasant farmers conscripted into fighting.
 Siege warfare in effect was the way in which war was fought in Germany during the Middle Ages; this led to advances in medieval military technology.